Rebekah Jones: Subsequent activities

 In March 2023, Jones filed a lawsuit against the Florida Department of Health, the state Surgeon General and a former deputy secretary seeking reinstatement, back wages, compensation for emotional distress and punitive damages for being fired in May 2020.
 Jones claims that her due process and free speech rights were violated in retaliation for being a whistleblower.
 On February 25, 2025, Judge Angela Dempsey granted the defendants' motions for summary judgment, ruling that Deputy Secretary of Health Shamarial Roberson and the Florida Department of Health acted lawfully in terminating Rebekah Jones for documented insubordination, and that in the eyes of the court, Rebekah Jones is not a legitimate whistleblower, despite her claims.

 Jones also alleged that the governor's office was micromanaging the health department and for misleading the public about the state's vaccination data.
 These claims were substantiated, but were not a part of the whistleblower complaint Jones filed.
 The state of Florida settled a public records lawsuit in October 2023 filed by Carlos Guillermo Smith and the non-profit Florida Center for Government Accountability after withholding COVID-19 data from the public.

+On July 29, 2026, Florida's First District Court of Appeal affirmed the trial court's summary judgments in favor of the Florida Department of Health, state surgeon general Joseph Ladapo, and former deputy health secretary Shamarial Roberson.
+The court held that Jones had not made a disclosure protected by Florida's public-sector whistleblower law before her termination and rejected her proposed theory of “preemptive retaliation,” finding that the statute did not cover threatened or anticipated disclosures.
+The court also affirmed the dismissal of her First Amendment retaliation claims, concluding that her public statements concerning the COVID-19 dashboard were made in her capacity as a Department of Health employee rather than as a private citizen, and that Jones is not and never was a 'whistleblower'.